Last updated on August 28th, 2023

 This quaint Dutch city can best be described as gezellig (a Dutch concept akin to the Danes’ Hygge).
 It’s got about half a million residents, so I always wonder why so many are yet to hear about it (I’ve had travel agents ask me what it was).
 Blank glares are shot my way when I talk about living there when I was younger.
 Only when one mentions its proximity to Amsterdam is it legitimized as its own place.
 Finally stepping out of Amsterdam’s shadow, The Hague is coming into its own with regeneration and major sprinklings of glitz.
 Here’s what to do when visiting Amsterdam’s little sister.

 This one’s certainly a mouthful.
 Many find it hard to pronounce Scheveningen (Sh-keh-veh-nin-ghen), the coastal region of The Hague.
 If you struggle to get the words out, just ask for directions to the beach (or “strand” in Dutch) and someone will point you in the right direction.
 Scheveningen has somewhat optimistically been referred to as “the Santa Monica of Europe”.
 Come here for a spattering of beachside restaurants and bars which are torn down each winter and rebuilt every summer.

-The pier burnt down a few years back and thankfully has been colourfully rebuilt.
-The tacky arcades have been replaced by gezellig (cosy) stores and restaurants to take in the sway of the North Sea.
+The pier burnt down a few years back and thankfully has been colorfully rebuilt.
+The tacky arcades have been replaced by gezellig (cozy) stores and restaurants to take in the sway of the North Sea.
 There’s an open-air deck too and you can even Bungy jump from De Pier.

 2. Enjoy all the culture in The Hague